Vishall08/Docker/Day12_Nginx_Proxy_Server/notes.md

 ## 🧠 What I Learned

-- Automating MySQL database and table creation using a shell script and Docker.
+- Automating MySQL database and table creation using a shell script inside a container.
 - Building a custom MySQL Docker image with environment variables using Dockerfile.
 - Running multiple Nginx containers.
 - Setting up Nginx as a reverse proxy server to balance traffic between containers.